empa-scientific-it/openbis/app-openbis-command-line/src/python/README.md

 obis init [folder]
 ```

-If a folder is given, obis will initialize that folder as an obis repository.
+If a folder is given, obis will initialize that folder as an obis in the External Data Store mode.
 If not, it will use the current folder.

 **init_analysis**